Skip to main content

 This is a benefit to candidates because they’ll be classed as an employee with the full contributions paid.

-This obviously adds an expense on top of a salary, depending on the jurisdiction.
+Of course, this adds extra expenses on top of a salary depending on the jurisdiction.
 Somewhere like Spain, for example, you may be looking to add around 20%, but in France it’s almost 50%.

 Jurisdictions

-Make sure that you understand your own country’s laws, and any embargos, so that you are not employing people whom you legally cannot pay.
+Make sure that you understand your own country’s laws, and any embargos, so that you aren’t employing people whom you legally cannot pay.
 This is something you will have to review regularly as things change all the time.

 Additionally, it’s always good to be aware of what the requirements are for people to set up a self-employed entity (if you are employing contractors) and the tax situations in a few key countries where you are finding the most talent.